periscopai/tinker/prototype/frontend/docs/webrtc/README.md

 # WebRTC

-[WebRTC](https://en.wikipedia.org/wiki/WebRTC) is a "standard" for real time communication (not limited to video conferencing) aimed at establish sessions for real time communication between one or more entities.
+[WebRTC](https://en.wikipedia.org/wiki/WebRTC) is a "standard" for real time communication (not limited to video conferencing) aimed at establishing sessions for real time communication between one or more entities.

 There are multiples possible topologies which also involve different services depending on their complexity.
-Keep in mind that WebRTC is intended to connect entities which may sit behing NAT as well as very strict firewall rules.
+Keep in mind that WebRTC is intended to connect entities which may sit behing NAT or are constrained by very strict firewall rules.
 While we do not intend to use most of those services, it is important to understand what they are:

-- **ICE** or [Interactive Connectivity Establishment ](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) is a framework to find and establish connection with peers (Think of it as a yellow pages).
+- **ICE** or [Interactive Connectivity Establishment ](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) is a framework to find and establish connection with peers via a STUN server.
   This will not be needed because we can only connect with one peer, the periscopai pipeline running on the same host.